 Where do you users access the application?
 Is it in your office?
 Is it at home?
 Are they online or offline?
 Do they like the application?
 Would they prefer to use a public platform/known technology?
 These are some of the questions we may ask to dig deeper into how we can craft a solution that would be most beneficial to your users.

 If your users come first, let's connect

 Taking a user-centric approach is what we at Foxbox Digital do best.
-If you would like to learn more about our cloud consulting and development services, let's talk.
+If you would like to learn more about our cloud consulting services, let's talk.
 We would love to help you find the right solution to meet the needs of your users.